 - Time of year

 Bluebells flower in April and May depending on location and local climate.
 Mild weather meant that my local woods were in bloom a whole month early last year – so be ready!
 Go too soon and that carpet of blue flowers will be broken up by a mass of green shoots, go too late and the flowers will be fading and trampled.
-An extra tip is to follow photography forums and visit the flickr website to see when people start to upload flower pictures in your area.
+An extra tip is to follow social media and sites like flickr to see when people start to upload flower pictures in your area.